AhmadHasbyBik/Aplikasi_Cpp/README.md

        cin>>kamar;
 =================================================================================

-3. The program determines the room type selected by the user and sets the corresponding room price and room name using an if-else statement.
+3. The program determines the room type selected by the user and sets the corresponding room price and room name using an if else statement.
 =================================================================================
         if (kamar==1)
         {